-OICR's Retention, Transfer and Disposal of Records Containing Personal Information, Personal Health Information and De-Identified Health Information policy and procedures with respect to the secure destruction and/or disposal of records of personal health information in paper and electronic format to ensure that such records cannot be reasonably recovered or reconstructed after destruction and disposal.
+OICR's Retention, Transfer and Disposal of Records Containing Personal Information, Personal Health Information and De-Identified Health Information policy and procedures with respect to the secure

 The policy and procedures require records of personal health information to be disposed of in a secure manner and provide a definition of secure disposal that is consistent with the Act and its regulation.
 The policy and procedures further identify the precise method by which records of personal health information in paper format are required to be securely disposed of and the precise method by which records of PHI in electronic format, including records retained on various media, are required to be securely disposed of.